Mass Transit Super Bowl: Security and access

-All vehicles entering security periphery set up around MetLife Stadium were required to remain the duration of the game, prohibiting personal autos, taxis, and regular bus service from dropping off or picking up passengers.
+All vehicles entering security periphery set up around MetLife Stadium were required to remain for the duration of the game, prohibiting personal autos, taxis, and regular bus service from dropping off or picking up passengers.
 Pedestrians were not permitted.
-Meadowlands Rail Line is adjacent to the stadium across the road from Izod Center and the future American Dream Meadowlands.
+Meadowlands Rail Line is adjacent to the stadium across the road from Izod Center and the then-future American Dream Meadowlands.

 The Super Bowl is considered a top-level National Special Security Event.
 New Jersey State Police and the NFL host committee installed a 2.5 mi chain-link perimeter fence around the Meadowlands Sports Complex.
 The area was in "lock-down" for a week prior to the game.
-All vehicles entering and leaving are scanned, a precaution through game day.
-The area was patrolled on land, by air, and by water since it is surrounded by wetlands.
+All vehicles entering and leaving were scanned, a precaution through game day.
+The area was patrolled on land, and by both air, and water, since it is surrounded by wetlands.
 More than 3,000 security guards and 700 police officers were scheduled for duty on game day.
 The sports complex is located at the intersection of number of highways.
 Security planners planned to strictly limit and regulate access to the area.
-Event parking spaces were greatly reduced to 13,000 with a cost of $150 each, tailgate parties restricted, and walking to the venue was strictly prohibited.
+Event parking spaces were greatly reduced to 13,000 with a cost of $150 each, tailgate parties restricted, and walking to the venue was strictly prohibited for both safety and security reasons.

 The team hotels, located along the Hudson River Waterfront Walkway in Jersey City, and the Hudson River, were inspected and patrolled on a 24-hour basis.

 Mass transit is seen as a high-security risk.
 According to the Transportation Security Administration passengers boarding trains were limited in what they carry on the train and some were screened.
 Buses and other vehicles entering the security perimeter were also scanned.

 Costs for security at the Meadowlands were approximately $5 million, which was offset by grants, costing taxpayers approximately $1.35 million.

 Overcrowding and delays

 At the Super Bowl XLVIII on February 2, 2014, mistaken estimates of rail ridership by the NFL led to over-crowding and delays on the Meadowlands Rail Line.
 New Jersey Transit was in charge of operating the Meadowlands Rail Line shuttle between Secaucus and Meadowlands.
 Approximately 28,000 people took the shuttle to Meadowlands before the Super Bowl, and were faced with waits of up to 90 minutes, due to security delays.
-Additionally, riders at Secaucus complained of the lack of air-conditioning.
+Additionally, riders at Secaucus complained of the lack of air conditioning.
 After the game ended, more than 33,000 people took the shuttle at Meadowlands back to Secaucus, far over the Meadowlands station's regular operating capacity.
-At one point, fans were asked to remain inside the stadium until more trains were dispatched to load passengers from the station.
+At one point, fans still inside were asked to remain in the stadium until more trains were dispatched to load passengers from the station.
 A plethora of news sources provided coverage of the plan's poor execution.